 If you do have a book that fits the guidelines for review consideration that you would like to send me, you can contact me at kristen AT fantasybookcafe dot com.
 (Please note that I do not have time to respond to every review query I receive.
 If you do not hear from me after two weeks, I am not interested.)
 If you have a link to an excerpt from the book, it would be great to include it with your request.
-Please do not ask me if I want to review your book on Twitter if you’ve never talked to me before.
+Please do not ask me if I want to review your book on Twitter.
 If you want submit a request, please email me some information about the book and why you think I might want to read it.

 Thank you for your interest in having me review your book!